cjnaz/cjnfuncs/README.md

 ---
 # Class config_item (config_file, remap_logdirbase=True) - Create a configuration instance for use with loadconfig()

-Several attributes are kept for use by the main script, including the name, path, and the timestamp of the config file (timestamp once loaded).
+Several attributes are kept for use by the tool script, including the name, path, and the timestamp of the config file (timestamp once loaded).

 The config file may be loaded and reloaded with successive calls to loadconfig().